 Fathia’s Somali Pilaf

-Most of our extended family including my grandparents and uncles and aunties remained in Somaliland so my parents were fearful for their families’ safety but they made sure that our contacts with our extended family stayed alive and we stayed in touch through letters and voice recordings using the technology available at the time like audio cassettes which seem so old-fashioned now.
+Most of our extended family, including my grandparents and uncles and aunties, remained in Somaliland, so my parents were fearful for their families’ safety.
+They made sure that our contacts with our extended family stayed alive and we stayed in touch through letters and voice recordings using the technology available at the time, like audio cassettes, which seem so old-fashioned now.

 The potted history is this: Somaliland had been a British protectorate.
-It gained independence and was recognized as an independent state in 1960 but with the desire of Somalis to live in one state, it subsequently joined with Italy’s former Somali colony (Somalia) to form the Somali Republic The union was voluntary but it turned out to be disastrous for Somaliland, as the people found themselves marginalized in the new state.
+It gained independence and was recognized as an independent state in 1960 but with the desire of Somalis to live in one state, it subsequently joined with Italy’s former Somali colony (Somalia) to form the Somali Republic.
+The union was voluntary but it turned out to be disastrous for Somaliland, as the people found themselves marginalized in the new state.
 In 1969, the government of the Somali Republic was overthrown in a military coup and the new President Siyad Barre began a policy of calculated repression of the people of Somaliland.
-When the Somali National Movement stepped up its armed resistance to Barre’s oppressive regime in Somaliland in the late 1980s, Somalia’s armed forces attacked Somaliland, completely destroying its capital Hargeisa, killing an estimated 50,000 people and displacing another 500,000.
-The UN sent military observers then a peacekeeping force to Mogadishu but the fighting continued and after suffering significant casualities, the UN withdrew without any central authority having been established and Somalia was branded a ‘failed state’.
+When the Somali National Movement stepped up its armed resistance to Barre’s oppressive regime in Somaliland in the late 1980s, Somalia’s armed forces attacked Somaliland, completely destroying its capital Hargeisa and killing an estimated 50,000 people, while displacing another 500,000.
+The UN sent military observers and then a peacekeeping force to Mogadishu but the fighting continued and after suffering significant casualities, the UN withdrew without any central authority having been established.
+Somalia was branded a ‘failed state’.
 The region is still suffering from extreme instability and unrest caused by the civil war and bombings claim innocent civilian lives on a regular basis.

-The civil war started in the mid-80s about 10 years after my parents had gone to work in the UAE.
-Before then, we had been in regular contact by letter and we knew my grandmother’s voice on the telephone which had been introduced to Somaliland in the early 80s.
-Being so far away must have been terrifyingly worrying for my parents especially because they lost touch with their parents during the civl war until they were found in a refugee camp in Ethiopia.
+The civil war started in the mid-80s, about 10 years after my parents had gone to work in the UAE.
+Before then, we had been in regular contact by letter and we knew my grandmother’s voice on the telephone, which had been introduced to Somaliland in the early 80s.
+Being so far away must have been terrifyingly worrying for my parents, especially as they lost touch with their parents during the civl war until they were found in a refugee camp in Ethiopia.
 After the war, my grandparents and aunts and uncles and cousins moved back to the north which was more stable than the south.
-Before they had lived a semi-nomadic life in the countryside but now they live in the city of Hargeisa.
+Before, they had lived a semi-nomadic life in the countryside, but now they live in the city of Hargeisa.

 My mother and I are still very close and we talk every day.
 Sometimes I feel we have had very similar experiences, both of us having been separated from our mothers, she by war, me by citizenship.
 The difference is that I have the privilege, stability and security of New Zealand citizenship for which I feel hugely grateful.
 Thankfully WhatsApp means we can talk and communicate in real time – sometimes about what clothes I should buy, trying them on and sending her pictures, sometimes about what to cook!
 Thank goodness for modern technology!